 In November 2017, the Therapeutic Goods Administration deregistered some transvaginal mesh products making them unavailable for general use for the surgical treatment of pelvic organ prolapse when inserted via the vaginal route and a specific type of incontinence sling called a mini-sling.

 Prolapse treatment using mesh inserted via abdominal incisions (sacrocolpopexy) and incontinence slings inserted via the "retropubic" or "transobturator" route are still available.

-As for any surgery, each woman has the choice of whether or not to undergo a procedure using mesh after a detailed discussion with their treating clinician.
+As for any surgery, each woman has the choice of whether or not to undergo a procedure using mesh after a detailed discussion, about all available options, with their treating clinician.